Why buy a diesel car?

 Citroën/DS 3 1.6 BlueHDI (Official fuel economy - 78.5mpg)

 Although DS has now separated themselves from the Citroën brand, the DS3 still boasts the same architecture.

 This is no bad thing, because it has frequently been celebrated for its refreshing take on driving engagement.
 It's plenty of fun without being too serious; harder to achieve than you may think.

 The 1.6-litre diesel engine is a magnificent little unit and can produce a pretty substantial 78.5mpg on a combined cycle.
 The DS3 clearly represents excellent value for money then, while boasting plenty of character to make daily driving all the better.

 Alfa Romeo Mito 1.3 JTDM (Official fuel economy - 83.1mpg)

-Everyone loves a bit of Italian flavour, and if you happen to carry that taste over to cars then you won't be disappointed to hear the gorgeous Mito is able to produce 83.1mpg on a combined cycle; this is also known as a staggering amount.
+Everyone loves a bit of Italian flavour, and if you happen to carry that taste over to cars, then you won't be disappointed to hear the gorgeous Alfa Romeo Mito is able to produce up to 83.1mpg on a combined cycle; this is also known as a staggering amount.